 Even scarier, while the FBI’s incident response team was investigating that first breach, they detected a second intrusion into a system that contained information from Standard Form 86, a 127-page document that all federal employees (including military personnel, defense contractors, and intelligence agents) must fill out disclosing information about friends, family members, credit ratings, and medical histories.
 That raised the sum of possible people affected to nearly 15 million.

-- Implement a comprehensive remote monitoring solution.
-This is imperative for business security — never mind the boosts in productivity and efficiency it can provide.
-Monitoring and maintenance solutions like CMIT Marathon keep an eye on your systems 24/7, constantly looking for possible intrusions and attacks — and when unusual activity is detected, action is taken immediately to fix the issue.
+1) Implement a comprehensive remote monitoring solution.
+This is imperative for business security—never mind the boosts in productivity and efficiency it can provide.
+Monitoring and maintenance solutions like CMIT Marathon keep an eye on your systems 24/7, constantly looking for possible intrusions and attacks—and when unusual activity is detected, action is taken immediately to fix the issue.
 The US Office of Management and Budget even required government agencies to employ just such real-time monitoring in a “30-Day Cybersecurity Sprint” put in place after the aforementioned breach.

-- Encryption matters!
+2) Encryption matters!
 Cyberattacks can’t always be prevented; 840,000 patient records were stolen in New Jersey off of cable-locked hardware when Horizon Blue Cross Blue Shield’s facilities were closed for the weekend.
-That makes data encryption so critical — if the federal government’s data had been encrypted, those 15 million federal employees wouldn’t have to worry about who is now in possession of their data.
+That makes data encryption so critical—if the federal government’s data had been encrypted, those 15 million federal employees wouldn’t have to worry about who is now in possession of their data.

-- Be aware of spam and malware.
+3) Be aware of spam and malware.
 Targeted email-based attacks against small businesses have been on the rise since 2013, so make sure you and your employees understand how they work.
-Nearly 30% of all security breaches occur when hackers use sensitive information to impersonate a user — and all it takes is one person unwittingly clicking on a malicious email attachment or illicit web link to affect an entire network.
+Nearly 30% of all security breaches occur when hackers use sensitive information to impersonate a user—and all it takes is one person unwittingly clicking on a malicious email attachment or illicit web link to affect an entire network.
 The bottom line?
-Do NOT click on any email attachment or embedded link unless you trust the sender or source and are expecting said attachment or link.
+Do NOT click on any email attachments or embedded links unless you trust the sender or source and are expecting said attachment or link.

 We understand the critical nature of data security and the impact a breach can have on your business.
-Contact us today to put our solutions — proactive monitoring, encryption, anti-spam, anti-malware, staff training — to work for you.
+Contact us today to put our solutions—proactive monitoring, encryption, anti-spam, anti-malware, and staff training—to work for you.